andreasneuber/automatic-test-sample-site/README.md

 # Automatic Test Sample Site
 ## Purpose
-A site you can use to try out things with Automatic Test frameworks.
+A site you can use to try out things with Automated Test frameworks.

-Of course, one can fire tests on production sites out there on the world wide web.
-But not good practice and very likely not much appreciated by site owners :-)

 ## Setup & start test site - directly on your machine
 After `git clone` run this...